How to file a Washington DC annual report

 Required information

-The biennial report requires comprehensive information about your entity's current status and key personnel to maintain accurate public records.
+The biennial report requires detailed information about your entity's current status and key personnel to maintain accurate public records.

 Universal requirements for all entities: